 Second, Hagerty has "restoration" coverage, meaning that you can agree to a value for that vehicle as it's being restored, then adjust the coverage when it's completed protecting you if the vehicle was stolen or destroyed by fire as it was in the process of being restored.

 Then there's the magazine.
-When you have a Hagerty insurance policy, you get a subscription to its fantastic magazine.
+When you have a Hagerty insurance policy, you get a subscription to its fantastic publication.
 As the publishing industry has essentially imploded, some of the best automotive writers and photographers in the country have been selected to put the magazine together every month.
-If reading a magazine is your thing, it's definitely worth an additional $20 or $30 per year.
+If reading a magazine is your thing, it's definitely worth an additional $20 or $30 per year to insure through Hagerty.

 You also get other benefits like roadside assistance and concierge services as part of the deal, the benefits of which are easily as good as AAA.